 by Ian Scott

 published by Birlinn in November 2006.
 The book is over 300 pages and covers the history of the Falkirk area from the earliest times to the modern era.
 As well as Falkirk town itself there are chapters on the other major towns – Bo’ness, Grangemouth and Denny and the villages including Airth and Dunmore, Larbert and Stenhousemuir, Bonnybridge and Camelon, and Polmont and the Braes area.
 The book has 93 illustrations – old photographs, maps, plans and drawings – and costs £10.99.
 It is available from bookshops in the Falkirk area and from on line suppliers like Amazon.
-It is also available from the Society directly.

 by Geoff Bailey

 A history of Grangemouth Aerodrome published in March 2006.
 This has been produced in association with Grangemouth Heritage Trust by GMS Enterprises of Peterborough.

 The book is A4 size, 142 pages, fully illustrated with many photographs, images, drawings, plans and maps and includes listings of all the planes which saw service at Grangemouth during World War II.
 It is priced £9.99 and is available from the Society.